Last updated on October 27th, 2023 at 16:28

 Once you have your perfect grind, you are ready to make some freshly ground coffee and

 A plus point here is that, with hand grinders you will not suffer from inconsistent grinds and enjoy a more consistent grind.
 That is exactly why I put this at the top of the list when learning how to crush coffee beans at home.

 How To Grind Coffee Beans With A Mortar And Pestle

 This is a technique that I like!
 The idea of a mortar and pestle came to my mind as it is an item that every single house in Thailand has for making their famed som tam (papaya salad).

 It has also been used over the centuries by pharmacists to grind herbs, spices and plants into a very fine powder.
 It is also one of the better coffee grinding methods that you can do at home and without a machine of any kind.

 This technique involves a combination of both the hammering and rolling motions.
 Done well, you can produce a consistent grind and a fine grind that is similar to an espresso grind.

-How To Grind Your Coffee Beans Using A Mortar And Pestle Step By Step.
+How To Grind Your Coffee Beans Using A Mortar And Pestle Step By Step

 Step 1: Use a small amount of coffee beans and put them in your mortar.
-Using a small amount and adding to it when neccessary helps you to get consistency in your grind in only a few minutes.
+Using a small amount and adding to it when necessary helps you to get consistency in your grind in only a few minutes.

-Step 2: Using your dominant hand hold your pestle and with your other hand hold the mortar in place.
+Step 2: Using your dominant hand, hold your pestle and with your other hand hold the mortar in place.